sirfuzzalot/textual-inputs/README.md

 ### TextInput 🔡

 - value - string
-- one line of text
+- one line of text with overflow support
 - placeholder and title support
 - password mode to hide input
 - syntax mode to highlight code